 ACTA CRYSTALLOGRAPHICA SECTION E-CRYSTALLOGRAPHIC COMMUNICATIONS, vol.65, 2009 (SCI-Expanded)

-The title Ni-II complex, [Ni(C7H4ClO2)(2)(C6H6N2O)(2)(H2O)(2)], is centrosymmetric with the Ni atom located on an inversion centre.
-The molecule contains two 2-chlorobenzoate (CB) and two nicotinamide (NA) ligands and two water molecules, all ligands being monodentate.
-The four O atoms in the equatorial plane around the Ni atom form a slightly distorted square-planar arrangement, while the slightly distorted octahedral coordination is completed by the two N atoms of the NA ligands in the axial positions.
-The dihedral angle between the carboxyl group and the adjacent benzene ring is 29.48 (16)degrees, while the pyridine and benzene rings are oriented at a dihedral angle of 83.16 (5)degrees.
-In the crystal structure, O-H center dot center dot center dot O and N-H center dot center dot center dot O hydrogen bonds link the molecules into infinite chains. pi-pi Contacts between the benzene and pyridine rings [centroid-centroid distance = 3.952 (1) angstrom] may further stabilize the crystal structure.
-There is also a C-H center dot center dot center dot pi interaction.
+In the monomeric centrosymmetric title Ni-II complex, [Ni(C7H4BrO2)(2)(C10H14N2O)(2)(H2O)(2)], the Ni-II ion is located on an inversion center.
+The asymmetric unit contains one 2-bromobenzoate ligand, one diethylnicotinamide (DENA) ligand and one coordinated water molecule.
+The four O atoms in the equatorial plane around the Ni-II ion form a slightly distorted square-planar arrangement, while the slightly distorted octahedral coordination is completed by two N atoms of two DENA ligands in the axial positions.
+The dihedral angle between the benzene ring and the attached carboxylate group is 87.73 (15)degrees, while the pyridine and benzene rings are oriented at a dihedral angle of 42.48 (7)degrees.
+In the crystal structure, O-H center dot center dot center dot O hydrogen bonds link the molecules into a two-dimensional network parallel to (10 (1) over bar).
+In addition, C-H center dot center dot center dot O hydrogen bonds are observed.